Military Family Support Program

 What YSB Services Provide:

-Our presentations may include a screening of a documentary film, followed by an expert panel discussion and an interactive question and answer session with families in the audience.
+We also may show a screening of a documentary film, followed by an expert panel discussion, and an interactive question and answer session with families in the audience.
 The better parents understand how deployments can affect their children, the more prepared they can be to handle the challenges.

 As a result of participating in our program, parents may choose to seek more specific help for their children.
 Youth Service Bureau provides outpatient, family-based mental health therapy at our locations in Stillwater, Woodbury, and Cottage Grove, MN.
-We receive payment from clients’ medical insurers, including TriCare, and we offer a sliding fee scale for families with no coverage, or coverage with high deductibles.
-We will work with families to find a payment option that meets their needs.
+We receive payment from clients’ medical insurers, including TriCare.
+We will work with families to find a payment option that meets their needs and makes sure they can receive care at no cost to them.

 “YSB offers a wide range of services and resources that can benefit military families in varying circumstances including day to day stressors or during pre/post deployment.
 There is a real need for mental health support at all ages.
 We are grateful for YSB’s support & community partnership!” – Soldier & Family Readiness Specialist, Minnesota ARNG